Hsien-HsiuLiao/Buy-Music-with-Ethereum-dApp/avoiding_common_attacks.md

 ## Reentrancy
 Currently in the smart contract, no functions call external functions

+## DoS with Block Gas Limit
+Although not fully implemented, I have been working on a modifier to check if the input address is a band manager.
+Since the number of band managers can increase, and I am using a for loop to check if the address is in the array, I need to consider checking for gas usage.

 ## tx.origin problem
 msg.sender is always used in the contract